Arbor Day

-Arbor Day (or Arbour Day in some countries) is a secular day of observance in which individuals and groups are encouraged to plant trees.
+Arbor Day is a secular day of observance in which individuals and groups are encouraged to plant trees.
 Today, many countries observe such a holiday.
 Though usually observed in the spring, the date varies, depending on climate and suitable planting season.

 Origins and history

 First Arbor Day

 The Spanish village of Mondoñedo held the first documented arbor plantation festival in the world organized by its mayor in 1594.
 The place remains as Alameda de los Remedios and it is still planted with lime and horse-chestnut trees.
 A humble granite marker and a bronze plate recall the event.
 Additionally, the small Spanish village of Villanueva de la Sierra held the first modern Arbor Day, an initiative launched in 1805 by the local priest with the enthusiastic support of the entire population.

 First American Arbor Day

 The first American Arbor Day was originated by J. Sterling Morton of Nebraska City, Nebraska, at an annual meeting of the Nebraska State board of agriculture held in Lincoln.
 On April 10, 1872, an estimated one million trees were planted in Nebraska.

-Birdsey Northrop of Connecticut was responsible for globalizing the idea when he visited Japan in 1883 and delivered his Arbor Day and Village Improvement message.
-In that same year, the American Forestry Association made Northrop the Chairman of the committee to campaign for Arbor Day nationwide.
-He also brought his enthusiasm for Arbor Day to Australia, Canada, and Europe.
+In 1883, the American Forestry Association made Birdsey Northrop of Connecticut the chairman of the committee to campaign for Arbor Day nationwide; Northrop further globalized the idea when he visited Japan in 1895 and delivered his Arbor Day and Village Improvement message.
+He also brought his enthusiasm for Arbor Day to Australia, Canada, and other countries in Europe.